Materials-Consortia/OPTIMADE/optimade.rst

     * :val:`"timestamp"` then :field:`type` is `"string"`.

   - A list where the first item MUST be the string described above (correlated to the field :field:`x-optimade-type` in the same way) and the second item MUST be the string :val:`"null"`.
+    This form specifies that the defined property can be :val:`null`.

 ..